Polestar

-Polestar is a Swedish automotive brand established in 1996 by Volvo Cars' partner Flash/Polestar Racing and acquired in 2015 by Volvo, which itself was acquired by Geely in 2010.
-It is headquartered in Torslanda outside Gothenburg, Sweden with vehicle production taking place in China.
+Polestar Automotive Holding UK PLC, or simply Polestar, is a Swedish automotive manufacturer that produces electric cars.
+Principally owned by Li Shufu's PSD Investment, Geely Holding and Volvo Cars, the company is headquartered in Torslanda, outside Gothenburg, Sweden.
+With an "asset-light" approach in development and manufacturing, Polestar does not have its own manufacturing facility; instead it produces cars in facilities controlled by Volvo or Geely in several countries, including China, the United States, and South Korea.

-The Polestar name originates from the STCC Polestar racing team which spawned Polestar Performance AB, in turn acquired by Volvo Cars in July 2015.
-The racing team changed its name to Cyan Racing, while maintaining close ties to Volvo.
+The brand originated from Flash Engineering, a Swedish motorsport team established in 1996 that competed in the Scandinavian Touring Car Championship.
+In 2005, the team was sold then rebranded to Polestar Racing, which later operated a production car tuning division called Polestar Performance AB.
+In July 2015, the Polestar brand was acquired by Volvo Cars, which repositioned the brand as an electric vehicle manufacturer since 2017.
+The racing team was then rebranded to Cyan Racing, while still maintaining close ties to Volvo.

-In September 2021, Polestar announced an intention to go public through a business combination agreement with Gores Guggenheim, Inc., a special-purpose acquisition company.
+The current United Kingdom-based holding company of Polestar, Polestar Automotive Holdings UK PLC was jointly formed in 2021 by Volvo Cars and Geely Holding Group.
 Polestar shares began trading on the Nasdaq exchange under the symbol PSNY on 24 June 2022.

 History

+Racing team and tuning brand (1996–2017)

-The company origins can be traced back to the foundation of Flash Engineering in 1996, a Swedish racing team competing in Swedish Touring Car Championship (STCC).
-The team was later sold and rebranded to Polestar Racing, starting to engineer their own racing Volvos in the late 2000s.
-In 2009 the brand became the official Volvo partner to modify existing models, under the brand Polestar Performance.
-Volvo eventually bought the company and brand in July 2015, offering Polestar enhanced models directly from their resellers.
+The company origins can be traced to the 1996 foundation of Flash Engineering, a Swedish racing team competing in Swedish Touring Car Championship (STCC).
+The team was sold and rebranded as Polestar Racing, which began modifying Volvos for racing in the late 2000s.
+In 2009, the brand became the official Volvo partner to modify existing models, under the brand Polestar Performance.
+Volvo eventually bought the company in July 2015 and began selling Polestar-enhanced models directly through their resellers.

 Polestar has also produced prototype cars, with the first being the C30 Polestar Performance Concept Prototype (2010) with over 400 bhp and 510 Nm.

 The Volvo S60 Polestar Concept is the heir to the C30 Polestar, featuring 508 BHP from a modified T6 engine, launched in June 2012.
 The car sprints from 0–100 kph in 3.9 seconds with a top speed of over 300 kph.
-Motor Trend tested the car at Mazda Raceway Laguna Seca where it broke the lap record for four-door cars, matching the lap time of an Audi R8.
+Motor Trend tested the car at Mazda Raceway Laguna Seca, where it broke the lap record for four-door cars, matching the lap time of an Audi R8.

-Selection of petrol and hybrid powered Polestar models:
+Selection of petrol and hybrid powered Volvo-based Polestar models:

-In October 2017, Volvo Cars and Geely Holding announced that the Polestar would become a standalone brand focusing on electric cars.